Point Objects and Derived Equivalences of Twisted Derived Categories of Abelian Varieties: Semi-homogeneous Complexes

 From the fact that $\End(\FF, \FF) = k$ and Lemma \ref{decomp}, we get $\mathcal{H}^s(\FF) \cong \tilde{i}_*{\mathscr{G}_s}$ for some $\mathscr{G}_s$ on $\A$ with $\Sigma(\mathscr{G}_s) = \{ \sigma \}$ for all $\mathcal{H}^s(\FF) \neq 0$. $\mathscr{G}_s$ is semi-homogeneous by condition 1.

-Then we see that $\FF$ is concentrated in only one degree.
+Finally we show that $\FF$ is concentrated in only one degree.
 Suppose not, let $n$ be the top degree and $m$ be the bottom degree.
 We have that which is nonzero by Lemma \ref{Ext}.
 This contradicts the fact that $\Ext^i(\FF, \FF) = 0$ for all $i < 0$.

 Therefore, we see that $\FF \cong \tilde{i}_*{\G}$ for some semi-homogeneous $\G$ on $\A$.
 Then we conclude by Theorem \ref{linebundle}.

 \end{proof}